-You may have seen various local news sources in your area boast when a particular high school ranks well for the area, state, or even country.
-It can be difficult to know if you should take these rankings seriously though.
-After all, some question whether or not college rankings even matter, so why would the ranking of a high school matter?
+You may see news in your area boast when a local high school ranks well for the state or country.
+It can be difficult to know if you should take these rankings seriously, though.
+After all, some question whether or not college rankings even matter.
+So why would the ranking of a high school matter?

 Why does it matter?

 All school rankings – be it high school, college, or graduate school rankings – are evaluated in a similar fashion.
 Therefore, even if your high school’s ranking doesn’t affect your chances of getting into college, it can be worth noting what goes into ranking a school.
 That way, you’ll know what to look for in college rankings later on.

 If you attend a particularly difficult high school, a college admissions office will consider this when looking at your transcript and your GPA.
 An A- at a tough high school may be considered just as valuable as an A+ at a different high school.

 If your high school has options for a more demanding course load and you choose not to pursue it, this could hurt your chances of admission.
 Similarly, if you attend a school that has limited options for a demanding course load, but you still make every attempt to challenge yourself academically, a college will notice.

 You may be better prepared to attend a top college if you went to a top high school.
 You won’t be a big fish in a small pond, and a college may consider you well-prepared for the challenges ahead.
 Furthermore, having a peer group and teachers who (theoretically) take school work more seriously can encourage you to take it more seriously.

 Why does it not matter?

 The reasons high school rankings matter are more specific, but the reasons they do not matter are more general.
 Above all else, a lot of things matter more come college application time than what high school you went to.
 Grades, extracurriculars, essays, test scores – these all come first on a college application.